linkerd/website/linkerd.io/content/2.16/tasks/using-ingress.md

 ```

 {{< note >}}
-This solution won't work if you're using Traefik's service weights as
 Linkerd will always send requests to the service name in `l5d-dst-override`.
-A
-workaround is to use `traefik.frontend.passHostHeader: "false"` instead.
+Traefik's load balancing with weights is not compatible with explicit headers.
 {{< /note >}}

 ## GCE